DevNullProd/flexrp/README.md

 ## Warning

-**THIS TOOL REQUIRES ACCESS TO YOUR SECRET XRP KEY, ONLY RUN IT ON A SECURE SYSTEM**
+**THIS TOOL REQUIRES ACCESS TO YOUR SECRET XRP KEY (OR YOUR PRIVATE KEY), ONLY RUN IT ON A SECURE SYSTEM**

 Flexrp is 100% open source and auditable.
 Every effort has been made to make the code as transparent and easy to read and understand as possible.